chater-marzougui/Chater-cli-tools/README.md

 ---

-## 🚀 About Chater CLI Tools
+## About Chater CLI Tools

-**Chater CLI Tools** is a comprehensive collection of PowerShell utilities designed to streamline development workflows and system administration tasks.
+**🚀 Chater CLI Tools** is a comprehensive collection of PowerShell utilities designed to streamline development workflows and system administration tasks.
 Whether you're a developer, system administrator, or power user, this toolkit provides essential commands to boost your productivity.

 From AI-powered assistance and Git automation to system monitoring and port management, these tools are built with simplicity and efficiency in mind.
 Each tool is self-contained, well-documented, and follows consistent naming conventions.

-### 🎯 Key Features
+### Key Features

-- 🔧 **10 Specialized Tools** covering development, system administration, and productivity
+- 🔧 **11 Specialized Tools** covering development, system administration, and productivity
 - 🤖 **AI Integration** with Google Gemini for instant assistance
 - ⚡ **Automated Workflows** for Git operations and script management
 - 📊 **System Monitoring** with cyberpunk-style HUD interface